Here are our responses to your frequently asked questions:

 As a result, tutors will not "proofread" a student's paper.
 Instead, they provide feedback on the student's essay and use a few sample sentences in their draft to demonstrate methods for improving their writing skills.
 Similarly, tutors will not go through each math problem with your students or "show them how" to complete their homework assignments; instead, they work with them on a few sample problems and hover nearby in case they get stuck.

 The first thing you can expect when your students use the Learning Center Online is that they'll be an active participant in the learning process.
-Math and science students must initiate clear discussions, while writing students must complete a survey indicating three types of feedback that they'd like to receive.
+Math and science students must initiate clear discussions, while writing students must upload assignment details and indicate specific concerns.
 Next, you can also expect that there will always be a record of your students' interactions with us through the Learning Center Online.
 For example, writing students receive an electronic copy of a marked-up draft and a page of written feedback that they can easily print out and turn in to you.
 Finally, you can expect the same level of quality and commitment to student success that can be found in our physical Learning Centers.
 The same trained tutors who greet your students at the doors of our physical Learning Centers also respond to them online; they're familiar with the Roane State population, along with your particular preferences and requirements so they'll certainly be able to help your students!

 The Learning Centers on each campus rely on the help of student tutors, who must have obtained at least a 3.5 GPA in their subject area and must maintain an overall GPA of 3.0.
 There are no exceptions to this criteria.
 To assure that these high-achieving students will make good tutors, all faculty recommendations are considered and interview each candidate before inviting them to become tutors.